Slight Baby Ear Shell

 Slight Baby Ear Shell, Sinum debile.
 Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, October 2009.
 Size: 2.6 cm (1.0 inch) x 1.9 cm (0.75 inches).

-The Slight Baby Ear, Sinum debile (Gould, 1853), is a gastropod mollusk that is a member of the Naticiae Family of Moons.
-They are also known as the Frail Ear Shell.
-They have a typical flattened, disk-like, Moon Snail shell appearance.
+Description: Slight Baby Ear Shells have a flattened Moon Snail shell appearance.
 When viewed from the base, they resemble a human ear.
-They have a large body whorl, a very low spire and large aperture.
-The shell is sculpted with very fine lines running along and across the whorls.
+They are thin, have a large body whorl, and a very low spire.
+The aperture is large, round, and smooth.
+The shell is sculpted with fine lines running along and across the whorls.
 The exterior of the shell is white with a light blue or light rust tinge.
 Smaller specimens have a translucent shell.
-The Slight Baby Ear Shells reach a maximum of 3.1 cm (1.2 inches) in length and 2.3 cm (0.9 inches) in height.
+The interior is white, with some of the exterior color showing through.
+Slight Baby Ear Shells reach a maximum of 3.1 cm (1.2 inches) in length and 2.3 cm (0.9 inches) in height.

-Synonyms include Sigaretus debilis and Sinum pazianum.
+Synonyms: Sigaretus debilis, Sinum (Sinum) debile, and Sinum pazianum.